seapear/AffinityOnLinux/Guides/Lutris/Guide-V2.md

-# 🧩 Affinity Suite on Linux
+# 🧩 How to Set Up Wine 10.17+ for Affinity on Lutris

 > ⚠️ New Experimental Installer is currently in development.
 > You can already **try it out**, give feedback, and help refine the release.